Financial-Times/treecreeper/README.md

 - `withRelationships` [default: `true`]: Include the relationships for the type, expressed as graphql property definitions.
 - `primitiveTypes` [default: `'biz-ops'`]: Graphql only has 4 primitive types - String, Boolean, Int and Float - whereas the biz-ops ecosystem recognises a richer variety e.g Document, Url.
 They are stored in the schema as these biz-ops types.
 Setting `primitiveTypes: 'graphql'` will output property type names converted to their graphql equivalent.
 This option shouldn't really be needed by anywhere other than the graphql server
 - `groupProperties` [default: `false`]: Each property may have a `section` attribute.
-Setting `groupProperties: true` removes the `properties` object from the data, and replaces it with `sections`, where all properties are grouped by section
+Setting `groupProperties: true` removes the `properties` object from the data, and replaces it with `fieldsets`, where all properties are grouped by fieldset

 ### getTypes(options)